oryankibandi/rabbitmq-prometheus-exporter/README.md

 # Prometheus Exporter for RabbitMQ

-This is a custom Golang prometheus for RabbitMQ
+This is a custom Golang prometheus exporter for RabbitMQ